 - Nov 23, 2009: we are implementing a fast photometry mode, suitable to study transit phenomena.
 The mode will be offered for Period 86

-- Jan 31, 2009: The January intervention was successfull, and the thermal background is now three times lower.
+- Jan 31, 2009: The January intervention was successful, and the thermal background is now three times lower.

 - Nov 19, 2008: An intervention is planned for the beginning of January 2009 to investigate the thermal background increase.

 - Sep 1, 2008: A new HAWK-I cooling mode has raised the thermal background of the instrument to approximately 2 e/s/pix (previously it was 0.1-0.2 e/s/pix).
-The only filters seriously affected are NB1060, and NB1190, which will need approximately 50% more integration time to reach same S/N for faint objects.
+The only filters seriously affected are NB1060,and NB1190, which will need approximately 50% more integration time for each same S/N for faint objects.
 The origin of this increased background is under investigation.

 - July 11, 2008: HAWK-I entrance window damage giving troubles for sky subtraction.
 See this report.